forem/forem/README.md

 Here are some singleton commands you may need, usually in a separate instance/tab of your shell.

-- Running the job server (if using `bin/rails server`) -- this is mostly for notifications and emails: **`bin/rails jobs:work`**
+- Running the job server (if using `bin/rails server`) -- this is mostly for notifications and emails: **`bin/rails jobs: work`**
-- Clearing jobs (in case you don't want to wait for the backlog of jobs): **`bin/rails jobs:clear`**
+- Clearing jobs (in case you don't want to wait for the backlog of jobs): **`bin/rails jobs: clear`**

-Current gotchas: potential environment issues with external services need to be worked out.
+Current gotchas: potential environmental issues with external services need to be worked out.

 #### Suggested Workflow

 We use [Spring](https://github.com/rails/spring), and it is already included in the project.

-1. Use the provided bin stubs to start Spring automatically, i.e. `bin/rails server`, `bin/rspec spec/models/`, `bin/rails db:migrate`.
+1. Use the provided bin stubs to start Spring automatically, i.e. `bin/rails server`, `bin/rspec spec/models/`, `bin/rails db: migrate`.
 1. If Spring isn't picking up on new changes, use `spring stop`.
-For example, Spring should always be restarted if there's a change in environment key.
+For example, Spring should always be restarted if there's a change in the environment key.
 1. Check Spring's status whenever with `spring status`.

 Caveat: `bin/rspec` is not equipped with Spring because it affects Simplecov's result.
 Instead, use `bin/spring rspec`.